 The product it announced Tuesday is called Google+, and observers might wonder whether it’s simply one more social effort by a company that’s had a lousy track record in that field to date.
 ‘On Facebook I overshare.
 On Twitter, I undershare.
 If Google hits that spot in the middle, we can revolutionize social interaction.’ — Shimrit Ben-Yair, product manager in charge of the social graph.

 Among the most basic of human needs is the need to connect with others.
 With a smile, a laugh, a whisper or a cheer, we connect with others every single day.
 Today, the connections between people increasingly happen online.
 Yet the subtlety and substance of real-world interactions are lost in the rigidness of our online tools.
 In this basic, human way, online sharing is awkward.
+What does Google+ Mean for Schools? - Apps User Group.
 Google recently announced the launch of their new socially-oriented group of services called Google+.

 The suite of products clearly is designed to compete against Facebook, the reigning champ of social.
 Currently most schools spend a lot of energy blocking or discouraging use of Facebook in school.
-What does Google+ Mean for Schools? - Apps User Group
+Circle Hack Displays Your Facebook Friends in Circles Like Google+